BrokenShell/BasicDice/README.md

 ### 0. Instructor Prep List
+Read through the code and make sure the `main.py` file executes without error.

 ---
 ### 1. Engage Classroom
+Personalize the experience by asking the group what games they like to play that involve dice.
+Suggest that they could implement many of those games with some fairly simple code.
+At the least, they could implement the dice portion of the game.
+And that's what we're doing today!

 ---
 ### 2. Getting Started
 - Function definitions
+  - def
+  - args
+  - return
 - Using the standard library
   - random.randint
 - Builtins